navkrishna21/Diet-Recommendation-App/README.md

 # Formula Used:

-Total Daily Energy Expenditure(TDEE) of a person is calculated.
-The majority of calories burned during your day unless you are a professional athlete takes place at the Basal Metabolic Rate.
-The Basal Metabolic Rate which is commonly referred to as your metabolism, is the amount of energy, or calories your body burns in order to function when at rest.
+TDEE, total daily energy expenditure, is the amount of energy in calories you burn per day.
+TDEE is best calculated by factoring in your BMR, or basal metabolic rate, and your activity level.
+BMR is the amount of calories you would burn per day at rest.

 The Harris-Benedict formula is based on gender, a person’s weight, height, and age:
 ```